tomekkorbak/treehopper/README.md

 Tree sentiment labeling is the task of labeling each phrase (subtree) of a parse tree with its sentiment.
 [Stanford Sentiment Treebank](https://nlp.stanford.edu/sentiment) is one famous dataset for this task, but using constituency trees as its underlying linguistic formalism of choice.

-Tree-LSTMs ([Tai et al., 2015](https://arxiv.org/abs/1503.00075)) generalizing LSTMs from chain-like to tree-like structures, enabling state-of-the-art tree sentiment labeling. treehopper implements a variant of Tree-LSTMs known as Child-Sum Tree-LSTMwhere each node of a tree can have an unbounded number of children and there is no order over those children.
+Tree-LSTMs ([Tai et al., 2015](https://arxiv.org/abs/1503.00075)) generalize LSTMs from chain-like to tree-like structures, enabling state-of-the-art tree sentiment labeling. treehopper implements a variant of Tree-LSTMs known as Child-Sum Tree-LSTMwhere each node of a tree can have an unbounded number of children and there is no order over those children.
 This approach is particularily well-suited for dependency trees.

 ## Citation